OctopusDeploy/docs/docs/insights/index.md

 How long it takes to recover a failed deployment with a subsequent successful deployment.

 > Some of these metrics differ slightly from the textbook DORA metrics given the data available.
-Learn more here.

 Together these metrics help you qualify the results of your DevOps performance, as well as gain insights into areas for future improvement.